-Rest assured that you’re mitigating the risks of unplanned downtime, avoiding hundreds of thousands of dollars lost per outage, and preserving your data center’s health.
-Learn how easy it can be to plan smarter and reduce the impact of different disasters on your data center with DCIM software.
+Want to rest assured that you’re mitigating the risks of unplanned downtime, avoid hundreds of thousands of dollars lost per outage, and preserve your data center’s health?
+Learn how simple it can be to plan smarter and reduce the impact of different disasters on your data center with Data Center Infrastructure Management (DCIM) software.

 Here are just a few examples of data center disasters and how DCIM could help to mitigate the risks or aid in the disaster recovery efforts:

 In 2013, Microsoft had a failed software update, which caused heat to spike in one part of the data center that supported those services.
 The temperature rose so swiftly that the original prevention plan of automated failover processes couldn’t be implemented.
 As a result, Hotmail and Outlook services were offline for up to 16 hours.
 To mitigate a disaster like this with DCIM, you could use automated, real-time notifications for threshold violations that enable you to immediately identify and predict hotspots and potential trouble areas.